vanzasetia/personal-website/src/about.md

 All the articles use plain English and plain HTML.
 I do not like using jargon.
 If I must use it, I explain it clearly.
 I use [Eleventy](https://www.11ty.dev/), a static site generator, that generates plain HTML for all pages on this website.

-You can export any articles to PDF—or print them on physical paper.
-Share them freely with Creative Commons licenses.
+You can share my articles with Creative Commons licenses.

 By the way, this website has some invisible features that you can not find on your favorite news websites.